Codecademy/docs/content/python/concepts/strings/terms/zfill/zfill.md

 print(first_string)
 print(second_string)

-# parameter is less than/ equal to string length, output will be the same string.
+# If the argument is less than/equal to string length, output will be the same string.
 print(first_string.zfill(10))
 print(second_string.zfill(10))